VectorInstitute/FL4Health/examples/VAE_example/README.md

 automatically downloaded to the path specified and used in the run.

 After both clients have been started federated learning should commence.

-### In this example
-You can use the following commands to run the clients. python -m examples.VAE_example.client --dataset_path examples/datasets/MNIST

-python -m examples.VAE_example.client --dataset_path examples/datasets/MNIST